ThorbenLindhauer/blog.camunda.org/content/post/2015/12/dmn-benchmark.md

 }
 ```

 The process engine performs one insert for each output value.
 So the number of matching rules and the number of outputs have an influence of the performance when the history is on.

+This concludes my little excursion into the world of DMN benchmarking.
+Make sure to leave comments below the post in case you have any questions on this.